 Long hours would a con, but the pro would be working on projects that interested them.
 She continued in the same manner for a few minutes, putting off the inevitable.

 There was something that was both a pro and a con.
-The attraction and pull between Edward and Bella was still very much present, even after months of setting those feelings and desires aside.
-They would have the freedom to pursue a relationship, one they'd ignored for the sake of their careers.
+The attraction and pull between the two of them was still very much present, even after months of setting those feelings and desires aside.
+They would have the freedom to pursue a relationship; one they'd ignored for the sake of their careers.
 It was a pro since the desire was so potent and to finally be able to have what they wanted would be a relief in many ways.
 It was also a con because if their relationship went awry, could they continue to work together?

 Also, working with someone you're attracted to is a difficult task when you can't do anything about it.
 Going into this thing, knowing there was even a possibility of something more while working together even more directly than they already had been, would they be able to remain professional?